 Medicare Part B Monthly Premium 2014

 Good news!
 The Medicare Part B rates for 2014 did not increase, and are the same as in 2013.
-Neither the monthly premium nor the annual deductible will go up.
+Neither the monthly premium nor the annual deductible has gone up.
 In 2014, most people pay $104.90 each month as Part B premium, plus $147 per year for their Part B deductible.

 If you received lately one of those emails announcing that, due to “Obamacare”, the Medicare Part B premiums will rise in 2014, don’t be scared.
 This information is incorrect and is not backed up by any facts.